-- Output identifier (e.g., Line Outputs 3-4) and icon in addition to the name of the output, icons are used to aid identification: you'll notice speaker and headphone symbols as well as jack plug, phono plug and TOSLINK symbols. - 2.
+- 1. Output identifier (e.g., Line Outputs 3-4) and icon in addition to the name of the output, icons are used to aid identification: you'll notice speaker and headphone symbols as well as jack plug, phono plug and TOSlink symbols. - 2.
 Custom name you can click this field and enter a name of up to 11 characters. - 3.
-Current source this field displays the name of the signal currently feeding the output.
-In many setups, particularly when using Focusrite Control's presets, this will be by default, one input or a stereo pair of inputs.
+Current source this field will display the name of the signal currently feeding the output.
+In many setups, particularly when using Focusrite Control's presets, this will be by default, just one input or a stereo pair of inputs.
 Clicking on the field opens a drop-down list letting you select: - Playback (DAW) lets you route any of the DAW tracks to the output (in pairs when the output is stereo).
-Playback (DAW) 1-2 is the main output of most DAWs and software applications, e.g., your web browser and media applications.
+Playback (DAW) 1-2 will be the main output of most DAWs and software applications, e.g., your web browser and media applications.

-- Custom Mix lets you create a mix of all available inputs (both hardware and those from the DAW) to the selected output.
-If all your custom mixes have already been assigned this option is not available. - Hardware Input this lets you specify a hardware input to route directly to this output. - Custom Mix + Talkback (Scarlett 18i20 only) this is the same as Custom Mix, but also routes the device's internal mic is to this output when TALKBACK is activated.
+- Custom Mix lets you create a fresh mix of all available inputs (both hardware and those from the DAW) to the selected output.
+Note that if all your custom mixes have already been assigned this option is not available. - Hardware Input this lets you specify a hardware input which will be routed directly to this output. - Custom Mix + Talkback (Scarlett 18i20 only) this is the same as Custom Mix, but additionally routes the unit's internal mic is to this output when TALKBACK is activated.

-As you change the source selection for an output, the right hand side of the window displays a graphic to illustrate the routing.
-For one-to-one routings, the graphic looks like this:
+You'll see that as you change the source selection for an output, the right hand side of the window displays a graphic illustrating the routing.
+For simple one-to-one routings, the graphic looks like this:

 - 4. Fader use this to adjust the signal level at the output.
 Note that all output levels are set to maximum as a default (unity gain).
-If the fader "knob" is green, it means control of the output level is assigned to the physical MONITOR control on the Scarlett's front panel.
+If the fader "knob" is green, it means that control of the output level is assigned to the physical MONITOR control on the Scarlett's front panel.
 This assignment is made on the Device Settings page; see page 29.
 Note that digital outputs do not have faders. - 5.
 MUTE click this button to mute/unmute the output. - 6.
 STEREO assigns the output to be either one of a stereo pair or an individual mono output.
 In stereo mode, all output functions apply to both outputs forming the stereo pair. - 7.
-Meters a bargraph meter (two if configured for stereo operation) indicates the audio level at the output.
+Meters a bargraph meter (two if configured for stereo operation) is provided indicating the audio level at the output.
 A red audio overload icon appears when the output level clips.
 This icon can be cleared by clicking anywhere in the meter bar.

-The Monitor Outputs have one additional control, a DIM button - this is only applicable to outputs assigned to the Monitor control on the 18i8 and 18i20.
+As well as all the functions above, the Monitor Outputs also have one additional control, a DIM button - this is only applicable to outputs assigned to the Monitor control on the 18i8 and 18i20.
 This button becomes available only if control of the Monitor Outputs is assigned to the front panel hardware controls in Device Settings.
-When active, DIM reduces the level in the monitors (the reduction depends on the Scarlett connected).
+When active, DIM reduces the level in the monitors (the amount of reduction is determined by the Scarlett device connected).